 Facebook and Twitter are going to be your best bet for generating Medicare leads.

 Creating a Facebook page for your work is easy.
 Just be sure to upload a professional headshot and make sure everything you post is compliant.
 To make yourself easier to find, follow your name with your title (ex – Joe Smith, Licensed Medicare Agent).
 Type your work phone number into your contact info so that clients who are viewing Facebook from their phone can easily click to call you.
 The same goes for Twitter, though you can’t put in as much information.

 Share interesting articles about Medicare, but stay away from political or religious pieces to be safe.
 Only share facts from reputable sources, and be careful to never mislead a client.

 Include icons on your business cards that tell clients and leads where they can find you on the internet.
-Learn how to run paid advertisements to better promote yourself to seniors in your area.
+Learn how to run paid advertisements to better promote yourself to seniors and Medicare eligibles in your area.
 Stay compliant.